plus3it/SystemPrep/README.md

 - [Linux Bootstrap script Template](TemplateScripts/SystemPrep-Bootstrap-Template-Linux.sh)
 - [Windows Bootstrap script Template](TemplateScripts/SystemPrep-Bootstrap-Template-Windows.ps1)

 ### Master Scripts

-*Master* scripts orchestrate the execution of content scripts.
-A master script contains a list of all the content scripts to execute and any required parameters, and it executes the content scripts accordingly.
+*Master* scripts orchestrate the execution of *Content* scripts.
+A *Master* script contains a list of all the *Content* scripts to execute and any required parameters, and it executes the content scripts accordingly.
 Separating the bootstrap script and the master script in this manner makes it simple to adjust the provisioning framework as requirements change, without changing the OS image in any way.
 Further, it also streamlines the process for providing new OS versions or updating OS images with patches, as there is no impact to any embedded components of the provisioning and configuration framework.

-The included [*Master* scripts](MasterScripts) may be used as templates for creating alternative *Master* scripts.
+The [included *Master* scripts](MasterScripts) may be used as templates for creating alternative *Master* scripts.
 Dedicated *Master* script templates will be added a later time.

 ### Content Scripts